 Other villages arose near important bridges, crossroads, and useful river landings.
 At the start of the century, every county had its County Seat with a court house, jail, and other pertinent facilities - and these County Seats were "the place to go" for just about any type of business, from deed transactions, to proving wills, to finding that "must have" necessity for the old homestead.
 At the start of the century, there were not much more than abour 100 towns and villages (or even hamlets) established across the sixty (60) counties in North Carolina.
 By the end of the century, over 6,000 locations had been established as either a village, hamlet, or full-blown city - across the now ninety-seven (97) counties - most hamlets of which "disappeared" within a year or two.
 As one will soon find out, this was primarly due to the railroads.

-Of course, the Civil War was "the prominent event" of the 1800s in North Carolina.
+Of course, the U.S. Civil War was "the prominent event" of the 1800s in North Carolina.
 Contrary to popular belief, the concept of Secession was not "owned" by South Carolina - from the 1820s to 1860, many other people in all parts of the Nation were also thinking about it, however, mostly "Southerners."
 The others were mostly thinking about stopping the Southern states from actually doing it.

 On December 20, 1860, the prominent figures within South Carolina voted to do just that.
 They had had enough of "Federalism" crammed down their throats for decades.
 As most everyone today knows, the key issue was slavery.
 What most refuse to consider is that this was not the only "issue" for Southerners.
 The thing about slavery in the "South" was that the southern states' economies and "way of life" had evolved for almost two hundred years with no other concept in mind - threaten to take away an "entire way of life" and you'd be more than mildly irritated, as well.
 No - slavery is not "right" in any form in any place in the Universe, and it certainly had to be abolished, even in the South.
 Had "the Wawr" not happened when it did, it would have happened eventually - those living at the time certainly saw "life" from two completely different perspectives.
 And, the results made this country much better.

 "The Wawr" started in South Carolina at Fort Sumter, just offshore of Charleston in April of 1861.
-North Carolina seceded on May 20, 1861, right after President Lincoln requested that the State provide 75,000 troops to support the Union Army.
+North Carolina seceded on May 20, 1861, right after President Lincoln requested that the state provide 75,000 troops to support the Union Army.
 Since there is a complete section herein solely focused on "the Wawr," little will be offered in this summary.
 It was a terrible war, and it ruined many lives for many years afterwards.
-Reconstruction was painful, and it took decades for the people of North Carolina just to get back to any semblance or normality - some never did.
+The aftermath was painful, and it took decades for the people of North Carolina just to get back to any semblance or normality - some never did.

 Reconstruction in North Carolina was long and difficult, especially since "the Wawr" essentially ended here after the fall of Fort Fisher in January of 1865, cutting off the last port of Wilmington from acquiring any new supplies for the war effort.
 Martial Law was quickly established by the Union Army all over the state.
 North Carolina's Constitution was forced to be re-written after "the Wawr," and it was directed (by the Federal government) to revamp its entire political system from top to bottom.
 The Federals didn't like the fact that North Carolina didn't have a Lieutenant Governor, so one was added in 1868.
 This was just the beginning of how things had to change after "the Wawr."
 For more than ten years this went on and on, but finally North Carolinians stood back up and took the reigns of their destiny.